dnsimple/dnsimple-support/content/articles/record-editor.markdown

 ## Record fields editor

 Some DNS record types count with a special form that breaks the record content's parts into separate fields.
-This form provides enhanced error messages that will help address any issues with them.
+This form provides enhanced error messages to help address any issues.

 You can always switch back to the simple editor using the tabs on top.
 This can be useful when pasting DNS record content from a third-party service provider.